This artistic research project explores new methods to prevent racism and antisemittism among young people.

 To pay notice to the number which corresponds to a list on the wall.
 Here individual information is provided: The name, age, gender and home address of the person commemorated.
 A name tag is provided to the stone and placed on a map.
 Participants may then photograph the stone and publish on social media using hashtags.
 The drawings and the stones remain in the property of the researchers and will be used for exhibitions and other relevant purposes.
 An anonymous user experience survey is the final stage of the workshop.

-The new project develops in cooperation with Falstadsenteret, a human rights and democracy center in Trøndelag, Norway.
+The new project, Hvis dette er et menneske?
+(If this were a human being) is being developed in cooperation with Falstadsenteret, a human rights and democracy center in Trøndelag, Norway.

 The project investigates new approaches of commemorating though drawing/illustration, as well as relation between object and participant (Moniker, 2016) and discusses memory and object (Jenkins, 2018).
 The exploration of the viewer as illustrator and objects as illustration is the expected outcome.